Discovery of nuclear fission: Protactinium

 The work was interrupted by the outbreak of the First World War in 1914.
 Hahn was called up into the German Army, and Meitner became a volunteer radiographer in Austrian Army hospitals.
 She returned to the Kaiser Wilhelm Institute in October 1916.
 Hahn joined the new gas command unit at Imperial Headquarters in Berlin in December 1916 after travelling between the western and eastern fronts, Berlin and Leverkusen between the summer of 1914 and late 1916.

-Most of the students, laboratory assistants and technicians had been called up, so Hahn, who was stationed in Berlin between January and September of 1917, and Meitner had to do everything themselves.
+Most of the students, laboratory assistants and technicians had been called up, so Hahn, who was stationed in Berlin between January and September 1917, and Meitner had to do everything themselves.
 By December 1917 she was able to isolate the substance, and after further work were able to prove that it was indeed the missing isotope.
-Meitner submitted her and Hahn´s findings for publication in March 1918 to the scientific paper Physikalischen Zeitschrift under the title Die Muttersubstanz des Actiniums; ein neues radioaktives Element von langer Lebensdauer.
+Meitner submitted her and Hahn's findings for publication in March 1918 to the scientific paper Physikalischen Zeitschrift under the title Die Muttersubstanz des Actiniums; ein neues radioaktives Element von langer Lebensdauer.

 Although Fajans and Göhring had been the first to discover the element, custom required that an element was represented by its longest-lived and most abundant isotope, and brevium did not seem appropriate.
 Fajans agreed to Meitner and Hahn naming the element protactinium, and assigning it the chemical symbol Pa.
 In June 1918, Soddy and John Cranston announced that they had extracted a sample of the isotope, but unlike Hahn and Meitner were unable to describe its characteristics.
-They acknowledged Hahn´s and Meitner's priority, and agreed to the name.
+They acknowledged Hahn's and Meitner's priority, and agreed to the name.
 The connection to uranium remained a mystery, as neither of the known isotopes of uranium decayed into protactinium.
 It remained unsolved until uranium-235 was discovered in 1929.

 For their discovery Hahn and Meitner were repeatedly nominated for the Nobel Prize in Chemistry in the 1920s by several scientists, among them Max Planck, Heinrich Goldschmidt, and Fajans himself.
 In 1949, the International Union of Pure and Applied Chemistry (IUPAC) named the new element definitively protactinium, and confirmed Hahn and Meitner as discoverers.